Skip to content

 10. Jeffrey Deaver, 1950 -

-Jeffrey Deaver is known for his intricate plots and meticulous research.
-With over 40 novels, Deaver has received several awards, including the Edgar Award for Best Short Story and the Steel Dagger Award for Best Thriller.
-His most famous character is the quadriplegic forensic detective Lincoln Rhyme, featured in a series of popular novels and a successful film adaptation.
+Jeffrey Deaver is renowned for his intricate plots and meticulous research that creates crime fiction puzzles of extraordinary complexity.
+With over 40 novels, Deaver has received several awards, including the Edgar Award for Best Short Story and the Steel Dagger Award for Best Thriller, establishing him as a master of the psychological thriller.

 “A sudden crack resonated through the air, and T.J. flinched.
 John gave a short scream.”